📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 🏨 Breakfast-included hotels

-💡 The compound effect: Using half these tips on a 2-week mid-range South America trip saves AUD $2,000–$3,500 per couple — enough to upgrade a week of hotels, add the Galápagos cruise, or cover Brazil eVisa plus comprehensive insurance.
+💡 The compound effect: Using half these tips on a 2-week mid-range South America trip saves AUD $2,000–$3,500 per couple — enough to upgrade a week of hotels, add the Galápagos cruise, or cover the Brazil eVisa plus comprehensive insurance.
 Small wins compound.

 Frequently Asked Questions